 Moses.
 Moses.
 Moses.
 (I am shaking my head) You really didn’t want to be Israel’s leader, did you?

-Six time in the chapters we read today, Moses tried to talk God out of sending him.
+Six times in the chapters we read today, Moses tried to talk God out of sending him.
 He said things like, ‘They won’t believe me.’
 ‘I am slow of speech.’
 ‘Please send someone else.’
 ‘Why did you ever send me?’
 ‘If the Jews won’t listen to me, what makes You think Pharaoh will?’
 ‘Pharaoh won’t pay attention to me because of the way I talk.’

 Sometimes Moses protested right after God promised to do great things through him.
 And sometimes God was a little angry at this reluctant leader.